tier2tickets/Knowledge-Base/content/general/bestpractices.md

 We offer specialty onboarding services to ensure a smooth launch.
 Email us at sales@tier2.tech if you'd like to talk to our Onboarding team.

-[1.
-Win over your Techs]
+1. [Win over your Techs]
-[2.
-Make it easy for your customers, your way]
+2. [Make it easy for your customers, your way]
-[3.
-Communicate with your Customers]
+3. [Communicate with your Customers]
-[4.
-Use Tier2Tickets with your other customer-facing processes]
+4. [Use Tier2Tickets with your other customer-facing processes]

 ## 1) Win over your Techs with our toolset.